 Downloading and Installing Docker Desktop

-Up first, you need to download and install Docker Desktop.
+Up first, you need to download and install Docker Desktop to get Docker on Windows going.
 Docker Desktop comes available in two releases; a stable release and a testing release.

 The stable release is released quarterly and ensures a fully-tested application.
 In this article, you will be using the stable release.